On the Conservativity of the Functor Assigning to a Motivic Spectrum its Motive: Introduction

-The conjectures by Po Hu on invertiblity of Pfister Quadrics, as stated in \cite[Conjecture 1.4]{HuPicard}, can be cast in this form.
-We shall establish the analog of Hu's conjecture in $\DM(k)$ in a forthcoming article.
+The conjectures of Po Hu on invertibility of Pfister quadrics, as stated in \cite[Conjecture 1.4]{HuPicard}, can be cast in this form.
+We shall establish the analog of Hu's conjecture in $\DM(k)$ in a forthcoming article \cite{bachmann-quadrics}.
 Together with the results of this work, this establishes Hu's conjecture for $\SH(k)$ whenever $k$ has finite $2$-étale cohomological dimension.

+If one only wishes to show that an object is invertible, we do not need Pic-injectivity.
+For example, one idea is that the reduced suspension spectrum of any smooth affine quadric $Q$ should yield an invertible object in $\SH(k)$.
+Indeed this holds true under real and complex realisation, and also follows for Pfister Quadrics from Po Hu's conjectures.
+Additionally it is true in the étale topology.